 Since 1920, the legacy of Zeta Phi Beta Sorority, Inc. has been firmly secured in the sorority’s service to community and all humanity.
 Building on that legacy, Zeta has adopted a national service program that is viable for the 21st century, and more importantly, meets the critical societal needs that impact African Americans and International Women of Color.
 The program.
 Z-HOPE: Zetas Helping Other People Excel (Through Mind, Body and Spirit), is a holistic, multidimensional outreach program.
 Z-HOPE targets five major populations (Women, Youth, Men, Seniors, International Women of Color) utilizing a life-span approach, reaching all people…from the young to the old, from prenatal to geriatric.

-Other sorority initiatives under Z-HOPE include: Elder Care, Adopt-a-School, St. Jude’s Children’s Research Hospital, Military Appreciation Week, MLK Day of Global Service, Zetas Have Heart, The Prematurity Awareness Program and The American Cancer Society’s Breast Cancer Awareness Month.
+Other sorority initiatives under Z-HOPE include: Elder Care, Adopt-a-School, St. Jude’s Children’s Research Hospital, Military Appreciation Week, MLK Day of Global Service, Zetas Have Heart, The March of Dimes’ Prematurity Awareness Program and The American Cancer Society’s Breast Cancer Awareness.

 A unique feature of Z-HOPE is its focus on community collaboration, partnership and outreach.
 Omicron Omicron Zeta Chapter takes our programs to the people and utilizes existing community resources to produce the maximum program effects.
 We continue to foster partnerships with local and national organizations with similar interest.